eperedo/blog/source/_posts/accessing_items_collection_from_custom_panel_directus.md

 });
 ```

 directus already provide [documentation for accessing the items of a collection](https://docs.directus.io/reference/items.html).
-For our example the url have the format:
+For our example the url have the segments:

 - **/items** - because we're trying to get items of a collection
-- **/user** - because that's the name of the collection (can be anything you want)
+- **/user** - because that's the name of the collection (can be anything you want at the moment of creating it)
 - **?aggregate[count]=id&groupBy[]=country** - since we need the total of users per country this is similar to writing a sql query like this:

 ```sql